That Was Quick... Natural Gas Falls 6%+ Over The Last 3 Days

 One of the biggest weather factor all traders are watching is for the development of El Nino.
 In a typical El Nino developing season, the summer is supposed to be cooler than normal.
 Now as we all know, weather is very unpredictable, so there's no saying how this summer turns out, but the odds aren't with the bulls if El Nino develops.
 Luckily, all major vendors don't see El Nino developing… yet, so the risk of a much cooler than normal summer isn't on the table.

 Going forward, all eyes will be on three things - weather, natural gas production, and power burn.
-Power burn can be forecasted, so it's not a big volatility driver, but the other two will be the main drivers up moves up or down over the summer.
-Watch these figures closely along with trader positioning to figure out the next move up or down in the short-term.
+Power burn can be forecasted, so it's not a big volatility driver, but the other two will be the main drivers up or down over the summer.
+Watch these figures closely along with trader positioning to figure out the next move up or down in the short term.

 HFI Research Natural Gas Service